 Republican abortion debate inches toward resolution in South Carolina

 COLUMBIA, S.C.
-(WCSC/AP) - Abortion access would be almost entirely banned after about six weeks of pregnancy under a bill set for debate Tuesday in the South Carolina House after the state Senate rejected a proposal to nearly outlaw the procedure.
+(AP) - Abortion access would be almost entirely banned after about six weeks of pregnancy under a bill being debated Tuesday in the South Carolina House after the state Senate recently rejected a proposal to nearly outlaw the procedure that House leaders had long demanded.

 The two GOP-dominated chambers’ disagreement epitomizes the intra-Republican debates over how far to restrict access that have developed nationwide since the U.S. Supreme Court struck down Roe v.
 Wade last year and allowed states to set their own policies on abortion.

-“It became like we were playing with live ammunition,” South Carolina Republican Sen. Tom Davis said.
-Davis helped block the near-total ban but supports other limits.
+“It became like we were playing with live ammunition,” said South Carolina Republican Sen. Tom Davis, who helped block the near-total ban but supports other limits.
 “It was like this is for real now and everything that we debate and pass is going to be law.”

+The end of federal abortion protections has forced politicians to acknowledge nuances in opinion that public polling has long shown, said Alesha Doan, a University of Kansas professor who studies public policy and gender.
+The conflict within the Republican Party arises from officials’ attempts to flesh out their positions on an issue where they are out of step with most Americans, she said.

+“Once you get what you want, the real work begins,” Doan said.
+“What are the on-the-ground implications for pregnant people’s healthcare?
+What are the legal implications, the public health implications, the political implications?”

-The impasse in South Carolina dates back to a special session last fall when House lawmakers demanding a near-total ban did not meet to negotiate with their Senate counterparts pushing for a ban at around six weeks.
+The impasse in South Carolina dates back to a special session last fall when House lawmakers insisting on a near-total ban did not meet to negotiate with their Senate counterparts pushing for a ban around six weeks.

-The stalemate persisted even after the state Supreme Court in January struck down a previous law banning abortions once cardiac activity is detected.
+The stalemate persisted even after the state Supreme Court struck down a previous law banning abortions once cardiac activity is detected.

-The General Assembly’s inability to finalize a bill led Gov. Henry McMaster last week to issue an executive order convening a special session.
-While McMaster acknowledged lawmakers’ work on expanding school choice, repealing certificate of need, restructuring the Department of Health and Environmental Control, passing a shield law, and approving a large incentive package for Scout Motors, he made it clear that he felt they had not “finished their business.”

-One of the specific pieces of unfinished business, he said, was the issue of abortion.

-“The General Assembly did not close the revolving door for criminals.
-It remains wide open.
-They have not passed bond reform, and they have not enhanced the criminal penalties for illegal-gun possession.
-In addition, the General Assembly must complete the state budget, and they must pass legislation that stops our state from becoming a destination for abortions,” he said at a news conference.
-“Therefore, I am directing the General Assembly to return for a special session to complete the important business at hand.”

-With Friday’s executive order, McMaster became the first governor since Democrat Jim Hodges to reconvene the General Assembly to a special session.

-The state Supreme Court’s decision back in January that struck down the previous “fetal heartbeat law” left abortion legal through 22 weeks of pregnancy and a sharp increase in abortions since then has rankled Republicans.
-Provisional state health department data show South Carolina reported nearly 1,000 abortions in each of the first three months this year, after totaling just over 200 in the one full month the previous ban was in effect.
+That January decision left abortion legal through 22 weeks of pregnancy, and a sharp increase in abortions since then has rankled Republicans.
+Provisional state health department data show South Carolina reported nearly 1,000 abortions in each of the first three months this year, after totaling just over 200 in the one full month the previous ban took effect.

-The House is now weighing a Senate bill similar to the one they denied without real discussion last year.
+The House is now weighing a Senate bill similar to the one they didn’t consider, without any real discussion, last year.
 The measure would ban abortion when an ultrasound detects cardiac activity, around six weeks and before most people know they are pregnant.

 Senators believe the new version contains tweaks that will overcome anticipated legal challenges this time around.